 Mr. Snyder's potential annual bonus is 100% of his base salary.
-Mr. Snyder received bonuses in the first and second quarter(s) of fiscal year 2003 in an aggregate amount of \$80,625.
-Mr. Snyder's bonuses were based on a set of quarterly objectives that had to be met in order for any bonus to be awarded.
-The quarterly objectives were determined by the Compensation Committee and are primarily based on meeting or exceeding certain levels of quarterly earnings per share, revenue performance, cash balances, and other objectives.
-These objectives were met in the first and second fiscal quarters of 2003 resulting in the bonus(es) for those periods.
-These objectives were not achieved in the third and fourth fiscal quarters of 2003, thus no bonus was awarded for those periods.
-Mr. Snyder also received 186,335 stock options, as set forth in the "Executive Compensation - Summary Compensation Table" of this proxy statement, all of which vest seven years after the date they were granted.
-Mr. Snyder was awarded these stock options by the Compensation Committee based on the nature and scope of his responsibilities; contribution to the company's financial results; and his effectiveness in leading and shaping our overall strategy and its initiative to increase stockholder value.
+Mr. Snyder received a bonus in the first quarter of fiscal year 2004 of \$33,375.
+Mr. Snyder's bonus was based on a set of quarterly objectives that had to be met in order for any bonus to be awarded.
+The quarterly objectives were determined by the Compensation Committee.
+Some of these objectives were met in the first fiscal quarter of 2004, resulting in the bonus.
+These objectives were not achieved in the second, third and fourth fiscal quarters of 2004, thus no bonus was awarded for those periods.